Minnich Family Home in Pasadena |

 I would have started to work for Douglas Aircraft sooner if my parents hadn’t had difficulty getting my Birth Certificate sent to us from Ladoga, Indiana.
 I finally started to work on May 7, 1941.
 I also attended Pomona Junior College during the night till June 18, 1942 when I graduated with a two-year Associate of Arts degree.
 I went on to meet and marry my wife Harriet who was also working at Douglas.

-She came to work at Douglas where I met her.
+Harriet Frederick in High School.
+She moved out to California from Minnesota when she was 17 years old.
+She came to work at Douglas where I met her. |

-Harriet Minnich when we were first married.
+Harriet Minnich when we were first married. |

 I wrote a memoir describing my years working at Douglas in my other book,

-Douglas, The Early Year
+Douglas, The Early Years

 which can be viewed at: http://dwightfosterminnich.blogspot.com